amastrobera/geompp/README.md

 - ::FromWkt(str)->Shape2D, ::ToWkt()->str parsing and serializing
 - ::FromFile(wkb)->Shape2D, ::ToFile()->wkb parsing and serializing
 - test cases possible in `.wkt` files formats in `geompp_tests/res` folder
+- Docker based working environment: a linux and a windows image with all things installed

 #### Next
 --- test and build infrastructure ---